Ficool

 VIEW MORE

 In the city of Creedheart, a showdown was occurring in a dark, smelly alleyway.
-Four burly and brutish men surrounded a slender, handsome, brown-haired boy of about the age of 16 wearing a school uniform and carrying a bookbag.
+Four burly and brutish men surrounded a slender, handsome, brown-haired boy of 16, who was wearing a school uniform and carrying a book bag.

-The boy ducked the blow and sent an uppercut of his own at the tattooed man, but before it could connect, the bald man had already approached from behind and kicked him hard on his back.
+The boy ducked the blow and sent an uppercut at the tattooed man, but before it could connect, the bald man had already approached from behind and kicked him hard on his back.

 The boy fell hard on his face, his hands doing nothing to soften the impact.